deepin-community/sudo/INSTALL.md

         will compile in support for SASL authentication if the ldap_sasl_interactive_bind_s() function is present in the
         LDAP libraries.

+    --with-apparmor
+        Enable support for the AppArmor Linux Security Module (LSM) on supported systems.

     --with-logincap
         This adds support for login classes specified in `/etc/login.conf`.